-The Year Two team is Mrs Banning and Miss Barrett (2B) and Miss Smith and Mrs Smith (2S).
-Miss Bastable, Miss Dellicott and Mrs Blackwell are also members of the Year Two team and they all work together to help the children learn and succeed.
+The Year Two class teachers are Mrs Banning (2B) and Miss Smith (2S).
+Mrs Barratt, Mrs Allen, Miss Bastable, Mrs Phillips, Miss Dellicott and Mrs Nightingale are also members of the Year Two team and they all work together to help the children learn and succeed.

 In the Autumn Term, the year two children have been learning all about significant people, places and structures in the UK and the wider world through their Towers, Tunnels and Turrets topic.

 Children have been submerged into what life was like in a castle and what types of people used to and still do live in castles.
 The children looked at towers, tunnels and bridges from around the world and the changes these have faced over the years.
 In Year 2 , they also learnt about ‘The Great Escape’ and how tunnels were used to help people escape.